lncodes/docs/PULL_REQUEST_GUIDELINES.md

 ## Branching & Merging

 1. **Branching**:
-   - Create your branch from the develop branch, not from the master or any other branch.
+   - Create your branch from the develop branch, not from the main or any other branch.
    - Name your branch based on the issue or feature you're working on, e.g., `fix/issue-123`, `feature/new-component`.

 2. **Merging**: